Air Iceland Connect: Fleet renewal and international network

 In 2006, Flugfélag Íslands introduced two Dash 8-100 aircraft into its fleet, replacing three Metroliner aircraft which were sold the same year.
-In 2006, the fleet consisted of six Fokker 50, two Dash 8-100 and two De Havilliand Canada DHC-6 Twin Otter aircraft.
+In 2006, the fleet consisted of six Fokker 50, two Dash 8-100 and two De Havilland Canada DHC-6 Twin Otter aircraft.

-In 2008, the airline sold off its two De Havilliand Canada DHC-6 Twin Otter aircraft to Norlandair, who also acquired the associated routes.
+In 2008, the airline sold off its two De Havilland Canada DHC-6 Twin Otter aircraft to Norlandair, who also acquired the associated routes.

 Air Iceland has served Kulusuk, Narsarsuaq and Constable Point since its establishment (and earlier as Flugleiðir).
-In 2007, Air Iceland expaned its Greenland network by introducing direct flights from Keflavík to Nuuk in Greenland, followed by Ilulissat the following year enabled by their newly acquired Dash 8 aircraft.
+In 2007, Air Iceland expanded its Greenland network by introducing direct flights from Keflavík to Nuuk in Greenland, followed by Ilulissat the following year enabled by their newly acquired Dash 8 aircraft.
 In 2010, routes to Kulusuk, Nuuk and Constable Point became served year-round.
 Norlandair later acquired the route to Constable Point (Nerlerit Inaat).
-In 2016 and 2017 Air Iceland operated a route to Kangerlussuaq seasonally over the summer.
+In 2016 and 2017, Air Iceland operated a route to Kangerlussuaq seasonally over the summer.

 In late 2011, Flugfélag Íslands acquired two Dash 8-200 aircraft for delivery in early 2012.
 Upon delivery of these aircraft, the airline sold its remaining Dash 8–100 series aircraft (the other was written off).
-A fleet of three Dash 8-Q400 aircraft replaced the airline's five Fokker 50 aircraft in 2015–16.
+A fleet of three Dash 8-400 aircraft replaced the airline's five Fokker 50 aircraft in 2015–16.